Fight 4 Autism

 Hawthorne, NJ 07506

-Johanna Burke is a 48 year old wife and loving mother of two boys, Aidan, who is 14 years old and has severe autism, and Dailey, who is 12 years old.
+Johanna Burke is a 49 year old loving mother of two boys, Aidan, who is 15 years old and has severe autism, and Dailey, who is 13 years old.
 Johanna is a licensed attorney in New Jersey.
 She is a graduate of Seton Hall law School in Newark, New Jersey and obtained her undergraduate degree in Accounting from Montclair State University, New Jersey.
-Johanna lives in northern New Jersey with her husband of 18 years and their 2 children.
+Johanna lives in northern New Jersey with her 2 children.
 She is the Founder of Fight 4 Autism.
 She is also a Director on the Board for Autism Citizen, Inc. She was the Walk Co-Chair for the Northern NJ Autism Speaks Walk and has been a Member of the Northern NJ Autism Speaks Community Awareness Committee for the past 5 years.
 She was a Board Trustee for the Hawthorne Board of Education and the Chairperson for the Special Education Committee for the Board of Education for two years.

 DCF Psychological Services, LLC